JorjeRoofSnap/RoofSnap.Examples/src/WebhookListener/Readme.md

 Replace {sketchorderid} with the id of an order that you know has already been completed.

 Replace {orgid} with your organization's id.
-You can obtain this from RoofSnap support or success departments.
+You can obtain this from the RoofSnap success department at [success@roofsnap.com](mailto:success@roofsnap.com).

 You can optionally set the {officeid}.
 The RoofSnap Api will set it to an office id if the webhook subscription is tied to an office otherwise it will be null.